JaeYoonKim72/GMStool/README.md

              -pre PRESET,       Marker list to be selected in advance (Optional; Default NULL).
              -cv CV,            The number of cross validation (Default 3).
              -c CORR,           Target correlation rate for the validation set (Default 0.95).
+             -x STOPX,          Stop condition: x is a number corresponding to X% of the total number of input markers.
+                                If the correlation rates of train and validation sets do not improve x times in a row, the marker selection for the corresponding CV is stopped and the results up to that point are returned (Default 0.2)
              -d INCREMENT,      Increament of correlation rate in marker selection (Default 0.00005).
              -is INITIAL_SNPS,  The number of initial markers to be selected (>=2) (Default 5).
              -ss SNPS_SELECTED, The number of markers to be selected at one time (Default 1).